LEMMA-TB/LEMMA-TB2021/README_LEMMA2018.md

 # simulation
-Geant4 simulation of LEMMA test beam, done @CERN on ~August 2017.
+Geant4 simulation of LEMMA test beam, to be performed @CERN on ~August 2018.

 ### HOW TO RUN
 - You have to have Geant4 up and running